 Most large forest landowners have submitted their plans to the DNR and have been practicing new methods since 2001.
-As of June 2013, with both small and large landowners, 254 RMAPs and more than 10,000 RMAP checklists have been completed for large and small landowners respectively, covering more than 57,000 miles of forest road.
+As of June 2018, with both small and large landowners, 256 RMAPs and 15,971 RMAP checklists have been completed for large and small landowners respectively, covering nearly 53,000 miles of forest road.

-The results are more than 3,800 miles of fish habitat has been opened by removing or replacing nearly 5,600 stream blockages.
+The results are nearly 6,200 miles of fish habitat has been opened by removing or replacing more than 8,100 stream blockages.
 All forest landowners are required to complete their road and culvert improvements by 2021.
-The investment made so far is $200 million for private land alone, an important investment to the future of Washington’s natural resources.
-To learn more go to Forests and Fish Law.
+The investment made so far is $333 million for state and private land, an important investment to the future of Washington’s natural resources.
+To learn more go to Forests & Fish Law.

 One of the most prominent aspects of responsible forest management is demonstrated by the new methods of road and culvert construction being practiced by private forest landowners.
 Washington’s landmark Forests & Fish Law prompted this change through Road Maintenance and Abandonment Plans, or RMAPs.
 Forest landowners are required to improve their forest roads to protect public resources, including water, fish, and wildlife habitat.
 Improved road maintenance and construction practices reduce or eliminate runoff and fine sediment being delivered into streams, which can degrade water quality and fish habitat.